 - ribavirin with didanosine, stavudine, or zidovudine

-Some of these drug combinations can increase your risk for anemia, liver toxicity, and liver failure.
+Some of these drug combinations can increase the risk for anemia, liver toxicity, and liver failure.
 You can read more about current regimen recommendations at HCV Guidance.

-How to lower your risks for a HCV infection
+to lower your risks for an HCV infection

-It’s important to take steps to avoid getting infections, especially if you have HIV.
-HIV weakens your immune system and makes recovery more difficult.
+It’s important to take steps to avoid getting infections, especially people living with HIV.
+HIV weakens the immune system and makes recovery more difficult.

 The best way to prevent a HIV/HCV coinfection is to: